J9-PT-IRONHACK-JAVA/ArgenTeam-Team7-QueMirasBobo/README.md

 # Welcome to QUEMIRASBOBO Soft! :tv:

-QUEMIRASBOBO it is a little soft to search Films and their Platforms.
+QUEMIRASBOBO it a little program to search Films and their Platforms.

 In your personal space, you can save and list it!